donan/twitch-subs-wizard/README.md

 ## What is it for?:

-Twitch Subs Wizard it's a Vue.js panel that allows users to display their list of Twitch Subs on their streams.
+Twitch Subs Wizard is a Vue.js panel that allows users to display their list of Twitch Subs on their streams.
+By following this wizard the user obtains an auth code from twitch and obtains a unique URL to display the list width different styles and slideshow options.
 ` https://www.sonydcf.com/subslist/ `

-TODO: Visual pagination of the subs list

 ***
 ## License